Control of concerted back-to-back double ionization dynamics in helium: Two-Step Mechanism

 Although the other fields shown in \autoref{fig:oct_DerivFree_res} look quite different, they actually all follow the same mechanism.
 For example, field (c) has a large time-asymmetry which implies a similar mechanism; an explicit analysis (not shown here) confirms this.
 For pulse (a), this is not very clear because there is no evident asymmetry.
-Indeed, it is the only pulse that has many, ``symmetric'' cycles (as more standard pulses) but an extremely large amplitude of almost $\unit[8.8\times 10^{19}]{W\, cm^{-2}}$~\footnote{For this study, we assume the validity of the dipole approximation and neglect any relativistic effects due to fields with very large amplitudes.}.
-The wavefunctions at different times for that pulse are shown in \autoref{fig:oct_mech_field1}.
+Indeed, it is the only pulse that has many, ``symmetric'' cycles (as more standard pulses) but an extremely large amplitude of almost $\unit[8.8\cdot 10^{19}]{W\, cm^{-2}}$. {Reducing the field intensity by a factor of four gives a qualitatively similar result. } The wavefunctions at different times for that pulse are shown in \autoref{fig:oct_mech_field1}.
 The times roughly correspond to different zero-crossings of adjacent half-cycles.
 At these times, the wavepacket has the maximal displacement.
 Comparing the wavepacket for subsequent times shows that the center of the wavepacket is moving to larger and larger $v$ values.
 This is also evident from the Husimi Q distribution in $v$.
 The amplitude of the field is large enough that the wavepacket in the $u$ direction is driven mostly by the continuously oscillating field; as a result the Husimi Q distribution in $u$ is almost point symmetric (at a displaced point).
 Once the field vanishes, the wavepacket has enough positive momentum in $v$ such that the dominant occupancy already created in region $D_1$ remains.